arscroggin/arscroggin/README.md

 ### About Me

 I am a Software Engineer and Full Stack CEO.
 I have a degree in Electrical and Computer Engineering from Purdue.
 I have built several products over the years.
-I help run [LFT Software](https://lftsoftware.co) and [LFT Health](https://lft-health.co)
+I help run [LFT Software](https://lftsoftware.co) and [LFT Health](https://lft-health.co).
+I have been in the coding and engineering game for over 25 years now!

 - 🔭 I’m currently working on a NextJS and Supabase app.
 And and iOS and Android app with React Native.
 - 🌱 I’m currently learning about Psychology, UX/UI, Intellectual Property and Human Behavior